 Julie Polk has led storytelling workshops and provided individual consulting for nonprofit advocacy organizations, legal conferences, and law firms around the country, including Legal Services NYC, the National Legal Aid & Defender Association annual conference, and the Florida Public Defender Association, among others.
 Outside of legal settings, she has led workshops for The Moth, regularly teaches storytelling for journalists at the CUNY Graduate School of Journalism, and served as an adjunct professor of acting and playwriting at Manhattan College.
 For two years she served as the Curriculum Director for Girls Write Now, a nonprofit that provides one-on-one writing mentorship for girls in underserved NYC high schools, twice distinguished by the President's Committee on the Arts and Humanities as one of the nation's top after-school programs.
 At global brand firm Siegel+Gale, she designed messaging platforms and taught writing workshops in the US and Europe for corporate and nonprofit clients including American Express, HP, Aetna, Motorola, Verizon, Guide Dog Foundation for the Blind, and the Wharton School of Business.
-She trained as a classical actor at the Royal Academy of Dramatic Art and the University of Delaware's Professional Theater Training Program, holds an MFA in Creative Writing from the New School, and hosts Story Social, a monthly storytelling open mic at QED in New York City.
+She trained as a classical actor at the Royal Academy of Dramatic Art and the University of Delaware's Professional Theater Training Program, holds an MFA in Creative Writing from the New School, and hosts Story Social, a monthly storytelling open mic in New York City.

 Nieve Mooney, Special Programs Coordinator